iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/resources.rst

   crash course/guide for the basics of **R**.
 - `Programming with R <https://swcarpentry.github.io/r-novice-inflammation/index.html>`__: An online course introducing **R**.
+- `Statology R Guides <https://www.statology.org/r-guides/>`__: A good resource for learning statistics that also has a number of guides for how to do various things in **R**.

 git resources
 --------------